Resource Admin Overview

 Users can access Resource Admin through two methods:

-2. Direct URL Access: Enter the Resource Admin URL directly into the browser.
-The URL is provided by your organization or system administrator.
+- Direct URL: Enter the Resource Admin URL provided by your organization.
 See Set the URL for the Resource Admin Application for configuration details.

 User Interface Overview

-For detailed information about interface components, navigation patterns, and page-specific features, see Navigating Resource Admin.
+For detailed information about interface components and page-specific features, see Navigating Resource Admin.

 Management Roles for Resource Admin Access